How can I figure out marijuana dosages when cooking?

 It is important for the cook to always understand that the marijuana dosage listed in the ingredient section of any recipe is only a recommendation that is to be used as a rough guideline.

-Before you can determine exactly how much marijuana to use in cooking, there are some important key points that need to be understood:
+Before you can determine exactly how much marijuana to use for edibles, there are some important key points that need to be understood:

 Aside from potency, every cannabis strain is different, each containing varying degrees of specific cannabinoids.
 This is why some strains make you sleepy while others make you energetic.
 If you are cooking with a new strain, test its potency and effects both before cooking and before eating a normal portion in order to estimate its strength.

-- The weight of the person eating the food will sometimes alter how much they feel the medication.
+The weight of the person eating the food will sometimes alter how much they feel the medication.
 Naturally, larger people usually need larger doses and small people smaller doses.
 I say sometimes because again, different individuals have different metabolisms and tolerance levels and likewise react to cannabis in different ways.
 I do know some thin people with massively high cannabis tolerance levels and some large ones who are cannabis lightweights.
 Likewise size is not always a reliable metric when it comes to cannabis dosages.

 Consuming marijuana edibles on an empty stomach will cause you to feel their effect more quickly and profoundly than if you had consumed them after eating other foods or in conjunction with other foods.